An Overview of Freight Bill Auditing

 The U.S. transportation system moves freight valued at over $54 billion per year, with the majority moved by truck and railway.

-15-25% of freight invoices contain errors, which may include incorrectly calculated fuel surcharges, wrong calculation of weights, duplications, and incorrect exchange rates.
+15-25% of freight invoices contain errors, which may include:

 The average accounts payable service or accounts payable department handles vast numbers of carrier invoices and transportation invoices.
-These professionals try to implement a good payment process, but freight audits are an essential piece of the puzzle to support supply chain planning, logistics management, on-time payments, and more.
+These professionals try to implement a good payment process.
+Still, freight audits are essential to support supply chain planning, logistics management, on-time payments, and more.

 A company's freight bills should be part of a bigger-picture data management system, and an auditing process is vital to making that happen.
-No accounting team is capable of seeing all of the data errors or conducting manual auditing that sufficiently improves the freight audit and pay process.
+No accounting team can see all of the data errors or conduct manual auditing that sufficiently improves the freight audit and pay process.

 Some of the most common freight shipment invoice errors include the following:

-Because there are so many freight invoice mistakes that can occur, and so many payment services and transportation invoices in the mix, auditing freight bills is crucial to capable supply chain management.
+Because there are so many freight invoice mistakes that can occur and so many payment services and transportation invoices in the mix, auditing freight bills is crucial for capable supply chain management.

 The process of auditing freight bills is straightforward.